-Table 18.
+Table 22.
 Scanner Control Button Functions

-PRESS DURATION FUNCTION COMMENT Momentary (when scanner is asleep) Wakes scanner from Sleep Mode Alternatively, the scanner can be awakened by: - Moving an object through the scan zone A weight change on the scale Scanning with an attached auxiliary scanner.
+PRESS DURATION FUNCTION COMMENT Momentary (when scanner is asleep) Wakes scanner from Sleep Mode Alternatively, the scanner can be awakened by: - Moving an object through the scan zone. - A weight change on the scale. - Scanning with an attached auxiliary scanner.
 Momentary (when scanner is awake) Increments volume Press the push button momentarily to increase speaker volume.
 When the loudest volume is reached, a repeated press of the push button cycles volume back to the lowest setting, then volume increases on subsequent press(es).
 Five volume levels are available.
-Hold for 1 to 4 seconds, then release when the beeper sounds Increments tone Press the push button for 1 to 4 seconds, then release.
-Each time this is done, the beeper will sound at one of three tones.
-Stop when the desired tone (high, medium or low) is sounded.
-5 to 9 Seconds Scanner Diagnostics Mode ^a This mode allows system support personnel to trouble-shoot problems with the scanner.
-Upon entering Scanner Diagnostic Mode, view the Health & Status Indicator to view Interface Type, Bootloader Version Number, Application Version Number and Configuration File Number.
+1 Second Increments tone Press the push button for one second to increment the speaker tone.
+When the highest tone is reached, a repeated 1 second press of the push button cycles tone back to the lowest tone setting, then tone increases on subsequent press(es).
+5 to 9 Seconds Scanner Diagnostics Mode a This mode allows system support personnel to trouble- shoot problems with the scanner.
+Upon entering Scanner Diagnostic Mode, view the Health & Status Indicator to view Interface Type, Bootloader Version Number, Applica- tion Version Number and Configuration File Number.
 This mode is used to determine if a scanner can read bar codes.
 Press the button for ten seconds or cycle power to exit Scanner Diagnostics Mode and reset the scanner.
-10 Seconds Resets Scanner ^b (soft reset) Only system support personnel should perform a reset.
+10 Seconds Resets Scanner b (soft reset) Only system support personnel should p Only system support personnel should perform a reset.

-- a.
-By standard default, this function is normally disabled to prevent accidental activation by - b.
+a.
+By standard default, this function is normally disabled to prevent accidental activation by users.

+b.
 Users should not perform scanner resets except under the direction of trained systems support personnel.